Belden (NYSE:BDC) Releases Q2 2022 Earnings Guidance

-Belden (NYSE:BDC – Get Rating) last announced its earnings results on Wednesday, May 4th.
-The industrial products company reported $1.31 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.09 by $0.22.
-The firm had revenue of $610.40 million during the quarter, compared to analyst estimates of $572.62 million.
-Belden had a net margin of 2.86% and a return on equity of 25.14%.
-Belden’s revenue was up 20.0% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.94 EPS.
-On average, equities analysts expect that Belden will post 5.75 EPS for the current year.
+Belden (NYSE:BDC – Get Rating) last posted its quarterly earnings data on Wednesday, May 4th.
+The industrial products company reported $1.31 earnings per share for the quarter, topping analysts’ consensus estimates of $1.09 by $0.22.
+The firm had revenue of $610.40 million during the quarter, compared to analysts’ expectations of $572.62 million.
+Belden had a return on equity of 25.14% and a net margin of 2.86%.
+The business’s quarterly revenue was up 20.0% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.94 EPS.
+As a group, analysts anticipate that Belden will post 5.75 earnings per share for the current year.

-A number of brokerages have weighed in on BDC.
-Truist Financial cut their price target on shares of Belden from $86.00 to $65.00 and set a buy rating for the company in a report on Friday, April 8th.
-Canaccord Genuity Group upped their price target on shares of Belden from $82.00 to $88.00 and gave the company a buy rating in a report on Thursday, May 5th.
-StockNews.com raised shares of Belden from a buy rating to a strong-buy rating in a research note on Thursday, April 21st.
-TheStreet raised shares of Belden from a c+ rating to a b- rating in a research note on Thursday, May 26th.
-Finally, The Goldman Sachs Group raised shares of Belden from a sell rating to a neutral rating and reduced their price objective for the company from $57.00 to $55.00 in a research note on Tuesday, April 19th.
-One equities research analyst has rated the stock with a hold rating, three have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $72.50.
+A number of analysts have commented on BDC shares.
+Canaccord Genuity Group lifted their price target on Belden from $82.00 to $88.00 and gave the stock a buy rating in a research report on Thursday, May 5th.
+The Goldman Sachs Group raised Belden from a sell rating to a neutral rating and lowered their price target for the stock from $57.00 to $55.00 in a research report on Tuesday, April 19th.
+TheStreet raised Belden from a c+ rating to a b- rating in a research report on Thursday, May 26th.
+StockNews.com raised Belden from a buy rating to a strong-buy rating in a research report on Thursday, April 21st.
+Finally, Truist Financial decreased their price objective on Belden from $86.00 to $65.00 and set a buy rating for the company in a report on Friday, April 8th.
+One investment analyst has rated the stock with a hold rating, three have issued a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $72.50.

-In related news, EVP Ashish Chand purchased 9,949 shares of Belden stock in a transaction dated Friday, June 17th.
-The stock was acquired at an average cost of $50.36 per share, with a total value of $501,031.64.
-Following the completion of the transaction, the executive vice president now directly owns 55,772 shares of the company’s stock, valued at $2,808,677.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-1.06% of the stock is currently owned by corporate insiders.
+In other Belden news, EVP Ashish Chand purchased 9,949 shares of the business’s stock in a transaction that occurred on Friday, June 17th.
+The stock was purchased at an average price of $50.36 per share, for a total transaction of $501,031.64.
+Following the purchase, the executive vice president now directly owns 55,772 shares in the company, valued at $2,808,677.92.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+1.06% of the stock is owned by insiders.

 About Belden (Get Rating)